square/inspect/README.md

 * mysql   - MySQL metric reporting libraries.
 * postgres  - Postgres metric reporting libraries.
 * metrics/metricscheck - Simple metrics libraries for golang.

+#### Development
+* Please run gofmt and golint before submitting PRs

+1. go fmt ./...
+2. golint ./...

+* Please do impact testing of new code - It is desirable to not impact the thing we are supposed to monitor :)